syncfusion/blazor-docs/src/buttons/progress-button/spinner-and-progress.md

 ---
-title: "ProgressButton Spinner and Progress"
+title: "Progress Button Spinner and Progress"
-component: "ProgressButton"
+component: "Progress Button"
-description: "ProgressButton allows the user to change size & position of the spinner, customize spinner using template and to change the progress."
+description: "Progress Button allows the user to change size & position of the spinner, customize spinner using template and to change the progress."
 ---

 <!-- markdownlint-disable MD002 MD022 -->